Roth IRAs

 Contributions

 The money in a Roth IRA account consists of contributions and earnings.
-Contributions consist of money or property contributed to the account and serve as the tax basis of the account.
+Contributions are the money contributed to the account and serve as the tax basis of the account.

 Unlike traditional IRAs, there is no age limit for contributions.
 Contributions can be made by the due date of the return for a given tax year, not including extensions.
 A taxpayer can contribute to the Roth IRA of a spouse if the couple files jointly.